Minskyy/Minskyy/README.md

 ## Welcome to my Lab

-I'm a **Computer Engineer** currently working as a **Full Stack Developer** at **Kuehne + Nagel** in Porto.
+I'm a **Computer Engineer** currently working as a **Full Stack Developer** at **Kuehne + Nagel**.
 Passionate about creating impactful solutions, I specialize in web development while exploring cutting-edge technologies.

 ### About Me
 - 🔧 Problem solver and enthusiastic technologist.